SITE WILL PARTIALLY REOPEN ON 01/07/2021

 - Guided Tower Tours (presently unavailable due to COVID-19)

-Regrettably, there can be no disabled access to the lighthouse tower due to the nature of the building.
+The tower: regrettably, there can be no disabled access to the lighthouse tower due to the nature of the building.

 Ardnamurchan Lighthouse is situated 10km west of Kilchoan on the Ardnamurchan Peninsula (look out for brown informational signage as you pass through the village).
 It is accessed by a scenic single-track road, which is steep and winding in places.